TuringTooling/novel-code-sandbox/README.md

 ## Building the Sandbox Image

+Generally you would have a folder for each project so may be you have (or create) a folder named `ms-novel-code`.
+Within that folder you can extract the sandbox (if you got a zip file for it).
+This would create a folder `sandbox` in the `ms-novel-code` folder.
+The instruction assume that the `sandbox` folder is your current working directory.

 Navigate to the **parent directory** (`ms-novel-code/`) in your terminal and run the build command, using the `-f` flag to specify the Containerfile location.
 Choose either Docker or Podman.

 **Using Docker:**